-On January 14, 2015, the Partnership raised an additional \$70 million (the "Additional Offering") through the sale of Class A Units of the Partnership ("Class A Units").
-The proceeds from the Additional Offering were used to acquire 14,213,487 HIIG Shares at a purchase price of approximately \$4.92 per HIIG Share (the "Subsequent HIIG Acquisition") in order to fund (i) the purchase by HIIG, through HIIG Underwriters Agency, Inc., of all of the assets of the underwriting business being operated as "Elite Underwriting Services" ("Elite"), a division of Elite Brokerage Services, Inc. (the "Elite Acquisition"), (ii) an additional capital contribution to HIIG's subsidiary insurance companies, and (iii) for general corporate purposes.
+On January 14, 2015, the Partnership raised an additional \$70 million (the "Offering") through the sale of Class A Units of the Partnership ("Class A Units").
+The proceeds from the Partnership Offering were used to make an additional investment (the "Subsequent HIIG Acquisition") of common stock of HIIG (the "HIIG Shares") in order to fund (i) the purchase by HIIG, through HIIG Underwriters Agency, Inc., of all of the assets of the underwriting business being operated as "Elite Underwriting Services" ("Elite"), a division of Elite Brokerage Services, Inc. (the "Elite Acquisition"), (ii) an additional capital contribution to HIIG's subsidiary insurance companies, and (iii) for general corporate purposes.
 At the time of the Elite Acquisition, Elite operated as a Pennsylvania-based national managing general underwriter ("MGU").
 An MGU is a specialized type of insurance agent/broker that, unlike traditional agents/brokers, is vested with underwriting authority from one or more insurers.
 Elite provided brokers, consultants, and carriers with a wide array of medical stop-loss ("MSL") market options and product flexibility and wrote business in all 50 states of the United States.
 MSL insurance is a layer of coverage that provides insurance protection to employers who choose to self-fund their health benefit plans.
 Westaim filed a business acquisition report in respect of the Subsequent HIIG Acquisition on March 31, 2015.
+In connection with the Partnership Offering, the Company subscribed for Class A Units for an aggregate subscription amount of approximately \$50.6 million.

-In connection with the Additional Offering, the Company subscribed for Class A Units for an aggregate subscription amount of approximately \$50.6 million.
-Based on this additional investment, as at December 31, 2016, the Company owned approximately 58.5% of the issued and outstanding Class A Units and the Partnership owned approximately 74.6% of the issued and outstanding HIIG Shares.
+As at December 31, 2017, the Company owned approximately 58.5% of the issued and outstanding Class A Units and the Partnership owned approximately 75.0% of the issued and outstanding HIIG Shares.